yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 The boards outline and schematic files are all located in folder [doc](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP/doc), together with data sheets for Espressif's MCU ESP32-S3 and ESP32-S3-WROOM-1 module.

 ## Powering the board:
 The board uses a LDO to drop the external supply voltage (~5VDC) to 3.3Volt needed by the ESP32-S3.
-The two I2S amplifiers MAX98357A get their voltage directly from pin '5V'.
+The two audio amplifiers MAX98357A get their voltage directly from pin '5V'.
 They can operate up to 5.5V and their absolute maximum rating is 6V.
-So never supply more than about 5.5V to the '5V' power input pin !
+Therefore **never supply more than ~5.5V to the '5V' power input pin** !!
 There are two ways to provide power to the board:
   - through the USB-C port or
   - ~5...5.5VDC applied to the 5V pin

 Normal operating current of the idle board (all GPIOs unconnected, no audio output, WiFi disabled) is about 45mA.
 With WiFi active the board draws about 100mA (mainly depending on WiFi link).
 With WiFi active, a microSD in the slot and audio output on both amp channels the current rises to ~150mA.

 ## Application hints:
-At the time of this writing most development IDEs support the Espressif32 platform including ESP32, ESP32-S3/C3 boards, e.g. the popular Espressif ESP32-S3-DevKitC-1 board.
-The board definition files (*.json) needed for PlatformIO are provided in the example directories.

 ### Arduino IDE:
 Select the board "**ESP32S3 Dev Module**" and choose the proper settings as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
 Espressif's homapage offers some help.